nakshatra-7/AutoApply.AI--Job-Screening-Applying-AI-Agent/README.md

 ## Notes

-- The Workday flow is best-effort and may require manual steps (captchas, file pickers).
+- The Workday flow is best-effort and may require manual steps because browsers block some automated actions; CAPTCHAs must be solved by a human, and file pickers can only be opened and confirmed via direct user interaction.
 - The extension does not auto-submit final applications.
 - Vector search is scaffolded; plug in pgvector or another vector DB as needed.

-## License

-MIT (update if you need a different license).